plaid/plaid-postman/README.md

 1. Make sure the "Collection" pane is selected, then expand the "Plaid API Endpoints" folder on the left and navigate to Plaid API Endpoints -> Items -> Create Item [Sandbox Only].
 2. In the pane on the right, which has the options "Params", "Authorization", "Headers" etc. click on the "Body" tab.
-3. If you want, update the product under `initial_products` to match the product you would like to try, such as "transactions" or "identity".
-Otherwise, click the blue "Send" button on the right.
+3. (Optional) If you want, update the product under `initial_products` to match the product you would like to try, such as "transactions" or "identity".
+4. Click the blue "Send" button on the right.
-4. The response body should appear in Postman.
+5. The response body should appear in Postman.
 The `public_token` returned will automatically be used in our next request.
-5. Select the "Exchange token" endpoint, click on the "Body" tab, then hit "Send".
+6. Select the "Exchange token" endpoint, click on the "Body" tab, then hit "Send".
 An `access_token` will be returned and will automatically be used in our next request.
-6. Select any product endpoint of your choice.
+7. Select any product endpoint of your choice.
 If you are not sure which one to use, a good simple example is "Balance".
 Expand the product endpoint folder and click on the endpoint you would like to use ("Retrieve Balance", if we are using balance).
-7. Click on the "Body" tab.
+8. Click on the "Body" tab.
 Complete any other required fields (for Balance, there are none) and click Send.
-8. You will receive a response containing your requested data!
+9. You will receive a response containing your requested data!

 ## Making calls in with real data in Production or Development